ut-issl/s2e-documents/Specifications/Environment/Spec_CelestialRotation.md

    3. results

     - Results of calculation time in S2E

         <img src="./figs/Result_ECIECEF_S2E_time.png"  style = "zoom: 75%" />

-   If you want to reduce the calculation time, it is recommended to select `simple` mode rather than `idle` mode.
-Note again that if the rotation mode input is neither `full` nor `simple`, the `idle` mode is set.
+   If you want to reduce the calculation time, it is recommended to select `Simple` mode rather than `Idle` mode.
+Note again that if the rotation mode input is neither `Full` nor `Simple`, the `Idle` mode is set.

     - Results of S2E in `Simple` rotation mode